vanshpatelx/AutomatedBlogCreationSystemWithApproval/readme.md

-# Project Readme: Automated Blog Creation System 🤖
+# Project Readme: Blog Creation System 🤖

 ## Overview
 This project aims to create an automated blog creation system using the Gemini Pro language model and various agents orchestrated by CrewAI.
 The system includes a Telegram bot for user interaction, a multi-agent setup for blog creation, integration with Notion for storing drafts, and a notification system for approval and publishing.